-Insulation facings, often used to secure insulation material against some surfaces, can also be used to form a radiant, vapor, or air barrier.
+Insulation facings, often used to secure insulation material against some surfaces, can also be used to form a radiant, air, or vapor barrier.
 For example, aluminum foil can provide an excellent insulating radiant barrier in ceiling spaces.

 Additionally, some wall types use materials that incorporate insulation, including insulating concrete blocks and concrete forms, as well as structural insulated panels.

 The choice of insulation materials is remarkably varied.
-The Department of Energy’s Energy Saver website lists a variety of insulation materials that are used in the U.S. and gives an R-value per inch for some of them.
+The Department of Energy’s Energy Saver website lists various insulation materials used in the US and gives an R-value per inch for some of them.

 Mineral (Stone) Wool

-Mineral wool, stone wool and rock wool are all different names for the same thing.
+Mineral wool, stone wool, and rock wool are all different names for the same thing.
 There’s also slag wool.
-Both types are man-made insulation materials:
+All types are man-made insulation materials:

 - Slag wool is made from waste blast furnace slag that forms on the surface of molten metal

-Available in blanket form, batts, and rolls, as well as in the form of loose-fill insulation, mineral wool contains, on average, 75 percent post-industrial recycled content, making it eco-friendly.
+Available in blanket form, batts, rolls, and loose-fill insulation, mineral wool contains, on average, 75 percent post-industrial recycled content, making it eco-friendly.